solomonhas/CS422-ARA/README.md

 This project is an implimentation of a Active Reading Assistant.
 This is to help users engage in active learning using the SQ3R system of reading.
 SQ3R is Survey, Question, Read, Recite, Review.
 It is built using python with the tkinter import for the UI, and MySQL for that database to store notes and PDF's.
 When logging in, you are greeted with either logging in as Admin or User.
 If you choose admin, you have the option to connect your own MySQL database.
 If you login as user, you do not have that option.

 ## Authors
-Miles Anderson
+- Miles Anderson
-Solomon Haskell
+- Solomon Haskell
-Areyan Rastawan
+- Areyan Rastawan
-Jerin Spencer
+- Jerin Spencer

 This Repository was made April 9th 2024 for CS 422 Software Methodologies at the University of Oregon.
-It was made to impliment a Active-Reading Assistant as our groups project 1.
+It was made to impliment an Active-Reading Assistant as our groups project 1.

 ## Running
 To run our application, you can either click the green code button and click the "Download ZIP" dropdown, or you can clone our code using: